 The sound of water slapping the smooth rocks was the only noise I heard.
-Despite being high season in Lake Ohrid, Macedonia, I found myself alone in one of the most beautiful places I’ve ever seen.
+Despite being high season in Lake Ohrid, North Macedonia, I found myself alone in one of the most beautiful places I’ve ever seen.
 I set up my tripod to take a picture of the richly colorful sunset.
 Somewhere in the distance, my concentration was broken as a child laughed that high-pitched giggle that can only come from pure joy.
 I broke into a smile.
-Ohrid is perfect.
+This place is perfect.

 If you see one picture of Lake Ohrid, this is it: the absolutely iconic church atop a small cliff on the shores of the lake.
 The whole scene looks like it is stripped right out of an episode of Game of Thrones.
+This is the Monastery of St. John of Kaneo.

 The small monastery was erected to St. John of Patmos, likely the same person as St. John the Apostle, in the 13th century.
 The monastery can be reached by a 20 minute hike from the ridge above, or a short boat ride from the main dock in Ohrid.